 Next, finely dice both bell peppers for the rice.
 You could get away with leaving out the green bell pepper.
 I only used it because this one was rudely blown off the pepper plant it was happily growing upon and it needed to be cooked.

-Lastly, seed and coarsely chop the tomatoes
+Lastly, seed and coarsely chop the tomatoes.

 Now, get to cooking the soup.
 Start with heating a bit of olive oil in your favorite stock pot over medium heat.
 Then, add the onion, garlic and banana peppers.
 Cook these for about 5 minutes.
 Meanwhile, rinse and drain two cans of black beans.